 Another option for those who don’t need their RMD to live on?
 Larry Ginsburg, a financial advisor in Oakland California, reminds retirees that they can invest it for the benefit of others in their family and still shelter it from taxes.
 All you need to do is set up a 529 plan for the education of a child or grandchild, and while you will still owe your tax payment on the RMD, that contribution will once again accumulate free of tax after it’s placed into the 529.

 At least Schofield found one way to make his first RMD less onerous than he might have expected.
 Instead of taking a small distribution from each of four IRA accounts, he decided to close one of them, a small account, whose assets roughly equaled the total of what the IRS wanted him to withdraw this year.
 That will simplify his bookkeeping going forward, and makes his accounting slightly easier this year.

-Correction: an earlier version of this story misspelled Neil Teubel’s last name and misstated the name of the firm Altair Advisers.
+Correction: An earlier version of this story incorrectly stated that Roth 401(k) accounts are not subject to RMDs, when in fact the RMD rules do apply to Roth 401(k) accounts.
+The earlier version also misspelled Neil Teubel’s last name and misstated the name of the firm Altair Advisers.